anastasiaclark/GEP662_Spring2018/installations.md

 * `conda install geoplot`
 * `conda install rasterstats`

-As an alternative, you can create a new environemnt from the provided [environemnt.yml]('https://github.com/anastasiaclark/GEP662_Spring2018/blob/master/environment.yml') file and it will be created with all the required packages for this course.
+As an alternative, you can create a new environment from the provided [environemnt.yml]('https://github.com/anastasiaclark/GEP662_Spring2018/blob/master/environment.yml') file and it will be created with all the required packages for this course.
 Just download the file and run the command `conda env create -f environment.yml`.
 Then before you start working with Spyder or Jupyter notebook, run `source activate gep662` (on Mac) or `activate gep662` (on Widnows).